Navigator

 Local Product Council Structure

-Local Product Councils are led by co-chairs who are responsible for content, guest speakers, schedule and membership of the council.
-Membership of each council will be in the range of 25-40, and council Members will be expected to attend regularly and participate in the information exchange.
 Each product council will determine its meeting frequency, but will range from 4-5 meetings each year.
-Membership in Local Product Councils is free, but open only to ULI Members, including seats for YLGs as appropriate.
-If a product council membership is full, a wait list will be created.
+Membership in Local Product Councils requires additional LPC dues, and is open only to ULI Members, including seats for YLGs as appropriate.

 • Must be a member of ULI to join a local product council